Environmental Facility Project Financing & Funding Solutions

 NMTC Environmental Justice Priorities

 Environmental facilities in disadvantaged communities receive priority for NMTC allocations, particularly projects addressing legacy pollution.
-These allocations provide crucial gap financing for remediation and waste facilities serving environmental justice populations.
+These allocations provide crucial gap financing for remediation and waste facilities serving ecologically justice populations.
 Combined with EPA justice grants, total subsidies can reach 70-80% for transformative projects.

 Green Bond Certification Benefits

 Green bond certification through Climate Bonds Initiative or similar programs attracts ESG investors accepting lower returns for verified environmental impact.
 Certified bonds typically price 25-50 basis points below conventional issues while accessing broader investor pools.
-Financing package development incorporating certification costs into project budgets ensures maximum benefit capture.
+Financing package development, incorporating certification costs into project budgets, ensures maximum benefit capture.